boxuk/groxy/README.md

 query - Your query string (supports X-GM-RAW extension)
 ```

-### Messages
+### Attachments

 ```
-GET /api/messages/:id
+GET /api/messages/:messageid/attachments/:attachmentid
 ```

-Where _:id_ is the ID of the message you want to fetch.
-You will also need
+You will also need specify the specified parameters.
+This will stream back the
-specify the specified parameters.
+base64 encoded content for the attachment.

 ```
 email - Your Gmail email address